Nielsenfam/NightSkyTFT/README.md

 Goto http://www.wunderground.com/weather/api/ and signup for a key.
 The key will be used in the setup parameters in the next step.

 ## 15. Setup parameters for NightSkyTFT

+The NightSkyTFT settings are all stored in a file called params.py, these need to be modified as follows:

 ```
 cd NightSkyTFT